meaghanreinschmidt/weekend-react-gallery/README.md

 - [X] Add image info to galleryItems array

 ### Functionality
-- [X] Create a GET function and display images to DOM
+- [X] Create a GET request and display images to DOM
 - [X] Create Header component and pass Header via props
 - [X] Add non-functional like button to .map and reformat
 - [X] Shift .map function and gallery data loop to GalleryList component